The Executive Committee are those grassroots leaders tasked with direction and impetus. These create the vibrant organization you see here.

 Manatee County Area

 The Manatee County Coordinator helps members in that immediate area get more from their membership by providing them with more opportunities for face-to-face interaction with other Mensans.
+Hank was formerly Manasota’s LocSec, and understands the needs of the various geographic sub-groups.
+We are honored to have him in this position.

 The Local Membership Officer’s role in the health of the group is vital: this individual is on the front line in meeting, greeting and involving new members.
 Guy is originally from the United Kingdom, living in Florida since 2005.
 He’s owned several businesses, both here and the UK, and joined Mensa over 25 years ago recently enjoying the position as SigSec for the British Business sig.
 He has a value for “giving back”.